-Ownership in Islam refers to control over something that is regulated in accordance with Islamic law, and authorises individuals to act on their ownership as long as it is in accordance with established principles.
-In principle, Islam does not impose restrictions on the type or form of effort a person makes to acquire property, nor does it limit how much or how little the results obtained from the effort.20 The word property comes from Arabic almilk which means control of something.
+Ownership in Islam refers to control over something that is regulated in accordance with Islamic law, and authorizes individuals to act on their ownership as long as it is in accordance with established principles.
+In principle, Islam does not impose restrictions on the type or form of effort a person makes to acquire property, nor does it limit how much or how little the results obtained from the effort.
+The word property comes from the Arabic al-milk which means control of something.
 Al-milk also means something that is owned (property).
-Ownership is also a person's relationship with something property that is recognised by shara'.
-21
+Ownership is also a person's relationship with something property recognized by shara'.